 Dash Cameras for Trucks

-Each day it’s estimated that 1.35 million people lose their lives in vehicular accidents.
+Each year it’s estimated that 1.35 million people lose their lives in vehicular accidents.
 Accidents are unpredictable and take place daily.
 The aftermath of an accident can be challenging and stressful.
 It can also be expensive if you have to pay large amounts in damage costs and insurance premiums.
 And if you don’t have the proper proof, you could even face jail time.

 However, technology has given us the ability to optimize fleets and increase efficiency while driving.
 What technology are we talking about?
 Dash cams for trucks!
 Dash cameras for trucks facilitate fleet administration, enhance driver experience, and improve safety.